Skip to content

 You found out 'sometime in 2011′ that so there had been miscalculations in all those years before and a deficit of 1.5 million.
 Now it turns out that the gap was much bigger.
 Surely I can assume that you made an annual report every year, and looked at how much money came in and how much was spent every year?
 So why was this not discovered earlier?

-Then I can't help but notice that in the years before 2011, there was bad shopping (putting it mildly).
+Then I can't help but notice that in the years before 2011, the shop was poorly looked after (putting it mildly).
 And that leads to mortal remains in cupboards.

 This builds a poor 'track record' as a club, and so with such a reputation, it is wise to say that a subsidy of 1.7 million for the purpose of foreign promotion awarded by the ministry through the performing arts fund to the BPP, is not safe with you.